Witch Watch: Witches

 The "Shape-Shifting Witch" (変身の魔女, Henshin no Majo), whose family specializes in the magic form.
 Nemu lives in the town over from Nico's.
 She is capable of transforming into a black cat, but automatically reverts back when she sleeps.
-As she dreams of having a strong humanoid familiar (mainly for the servitude benefits it could provide), Nemu frequently comes to the Otogi household to recruit Morihito to be her familiar, but always fails because she always timidly turns into her cat form, leading Morihito and the others to dote on her.
+As she dreams of having a strong humanoid familiar, mainly for the servitude benefits it could provide, Nemu frequently comes to the Otogi household to recruit Morihito to be her familiar, but always fails because she always timidly turns into her cat form, leading Morihito and the others to dote on her.
 This in turn makes her fall asleep, but she is always able to flee while the rest get distracted, leaving humiliated but otherwise intact.
 She ultimately approaches the group as a human to assist them against the warlock contracted with Keigo, leading her to become friendly with the household and frequently visit as a human as well.
 Despite this, only Wolf knows of her secret, having learned it during the fight with the warlock.
 Wolf agrees to keep her secret, on the condition that Nemu visit the house and enable his transformation once a month.
-Nemu later starts developing feelings for both Keigo and Wolf.
+Nemu later gives up on recruiting Morihito out of respect for Nico's feelings for him, and in turn starts developing feelings for both Keigo and Wolf.